In limited instances you may be able to get relief from a judgment or a court order.

 Depending on the perceived error and the timing, you generally have three options to get relief from an order:

 - A motion for rehearing entails filing a motion with the court that made the ruling at issue, asking it to correct the perceived error.
 The time frame to file such a motion is very short.

-Given the complexity, time limitations and particularized requirements that these motions or an appeal entail, it is extremely important to hire an attorney with experience to handle your case.
-The attorneys at Nicole L. Goetz, P.L. have experience with these issues and can assist you and or your attorney throughout the entire process, from the decision to file a motion for rehearing through the resolution of an appeal, if necessary.
+Given the complexity, time limitations and particular requirements that these motions or an appeal entail, it is extremely important to hire an attorney with experience to handle your case.
+The attorneys at Nicole L. Goetz, P.L. have experience with these issues and can assist you and or your attorney throughout the entire process, from the decision to file a motion for rehearing through the resolution of the matter by appeal, if necessary.
 To schedule a confidential consultation and receive more information about your options, please contact our office in Naples, Florida.